UKHomeOffice/playbook/playbook/accessibility-law.md

 ## UK government accessibility standards

-These are the standards your service must adhere to, to ensure it is accessible, in order to meet the law:
+These are the standards your service must meet to ensure everyone can use it.
+To make sure your service meets the law, you must make sure that it:

-* meet the minimum of [level AA of Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)
+* meets the minimum of [level AA of Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)

-* have an [accessibility statement](https://github.com/UKHomeOffice/playbook/edit/master/playbook/accessibility-statement) stating how the service meets the WCAG guidelines, if there are any known issues or workarounds and how to get support or making a complaint
+* has an [accessibility statement](https://github.com/UKHomeOffice/playbook/edit/master/playbook/accessibility-statement) stating how the service meets the WCAG guidelines, if there are any known issues or workarounds and how to get support or making a complaint

-* work on commonly used browsers and assistive technologies
+* works on commonly used browsers and assistive technologies

-* have been informed by research and tested with people with disabilities
+* has been informed by research and testing with people with disabilities and access needs

 ## Why this is important